Marv Albert: Sexual assault

 Albert was accused of sexually assaulting a 42-year-old woman in 1997.
 The woman accused Albert of throwing her onto a bed, biting her, then forcing her to perform oral sex after a February 12, 1997 argument in his Pentagon City hotel room.
 DNA testing linked Albert to genetic material taken from the bite marks and from semen in her underwear.
 During the trial, another woman, Patricia Masden, testified that Albert had bitten her on two separate occasions, in Miami in 1993 and in Dallas in 1994, which she viewed as unwanted sexual advances.
 Masden, a VIP liaison for Hyatt Hotels, claimed that Albert called her to help him send a fax from his Dallas hotel room, where she found him wearing "white panties and garter belt".
 Albert's defense team said that the judge blocked most of what they wanted to bring to trial in Albert's defense, prompting them to accept a plea deal from the prosecutors.
 Albert pleaded guilty to misdemeanor assault and battery charges, while a felony charge of forcible sodomy was dropped.
 He was given a 12-month suspended sentence.
 The conviction was expunged from his record a year later, in accordance with the terms of his sentencing.
 In an interview with Barbara Walters, Albert maintained that his accuser had requested he bite her.
 He also denied her accusation that he had requested she bring another man into their sexual affair.
 He described her recorded conversation with the police on the night of the incident as "an Academy Award performance".

 NBC – for which Albert worked for over 20 years – fired him hours after he entered his guilty plea.
 His last NFL broadcast for NBC before being fired was the 1997 Baltimore Ravens–New York Giants game alongside Randy Cross and Len Berman.
 Bob Costas took over for Albert on NBA on NBC in the 1997–98 NBA season.
-Tom Hammond would eventually move up to the #2 team (behind Dick Enberg, Paul Maguire, and Phil Simms), while Dan Hicks would primarily call games with Hammond's old partner, Jim Kelly.
+Tom Hammond would eventually move up to the #2 team (behind Dick Enberg, Paul Maguire, and Phil Simms).
 NBC rehired Albert less than two years after firing him, with Chairman of NBC Sports Dick Ebersol stating that, "Marv has done what he had to do" since being fired.